It’s the way we think

 Kathryn A. Hall

-Kathryn Hall is Founder and Co-Chair of Hall Capital Partners LLC, and she is a member of the firm's Executive Committee and Investment Review Committee.
-Before founding the firm in 1994, Ms. Hall was a General Partner of Laurel Arbitrage Partners, a risk arbitrage investment partnership that she founded in 1989.
-Prior to that, she was a General Partner of HFS Management Partners (predecessor to Farallon Capital Partners), HFS Partners I, and Hellman & Friedman.
-Ms. Hall began her career at Morgan Stanley where she worked in both the risk arbitrage and mergers and acquisitions departments.
+Prior to Pathstone, Katie was the Founder of Hall Capital Partners (“HCP”), which advised on $45 billion of client assets.
+She was also a member of the firm’s Board of Directors, Executive Committee and Investment Review Committee.
+Before founding Hall Capital Partners, Katie was a General Partner of Laurel Arbitrage Partners, a risk arbitrage investment partnership.
+Prior to that, she was a General Partner at HFS Management Partners (predecessor to Farallon Capital Partners) and Hellman & Friedman.
+Katie began her career at Morgan Stanley, where she worked in both the risk arbitrage and mergers and acquisitions departments.

 Kenneth T. Rosen

-Ken Rosen is Chairman of Rosen Consulting Group, a real estate market research firm, Chairman of the Fisher Center for Real Estate and Urban Economics and Professor Emeritus at the Haas School of Business at the University of California, Berkeley.
-Mr. Rosen is also a trustee of the Urban Land Institute and a member of the board of directors of several non-profit and for-profit entities that deal with real estate finance and development.
+Ken Rosen is Chairman of Rosen Consulting Group, a real estate market research firm, Chairman of the Fisher Center for Real Estate and Urban Economics, and Professor Emeritus and California State Chair of Real Estate and Urban Economics at the Haas School of Business at the University of California, Berkeley.
+Mr. Rosen is a trustee of the Urban Land Institute and is a member of the board of directors of several non-profit and for-profit entities that deal with real estate finance and development.
+He was appointed to the Economic Advisory Board to the Secretary of the Department of Commerce by President Ronald Reagan.
+He has testified on numerous occasions before various United States Senate and United States House of Representatives committees, and the California Senate Judiciary Committee on housing policy issues.
+He has appeared on CNBC, CNN, the Today Show and PBS discussing real estate issues.
+He has been widely quoted in The New York Times, Wall Street Journal, Bloomberg Businessweek, San Francisco Chronicle and San Francisco Business Times.
 He has authored over 100 articles and four books on real estate and real estate finance.

 He was formerly the Chairman and founder of Rosen Real Estate Securities LLC (RRES), and Chairman, founder and portfolio manager of Lend Lease Rosen Securities, both REIT money management firms.
 Also, Ken served as the special real estate advisor to The Davos World Economic Forum, and from 1985-1990 he was Consultant/Managing Director of Salomon Brothers’ Real Estate Research Department.